 With all of the preparation that goes into making sure that everything in and around your house is safe for you and the movers before moving day, sometimes you still can't prepare for everything.
 Because of this, it's important to still remain cautious on moving day and be vigilant of any unexpected dangers that can occur:

-- Organization is the key.
 Keep all pathways clear of obstacles and debris at all times.
-Keep heavy and light boxes separated from each other and assign jobs and roles to everyone involved, so everyone stays out of each other's way during the move.
+Keep heavy and light boxes separate from each other and assign jobs and roles to everyone involved, to streamline the moving process and prevent chaos.

-- Wear the proper attire.
-Even your attire plays an important role in staying safe on moving day.
+Your clothing plays an important role to maintain moving safety.
 Wearing the right kind of shoes is as important as having the proper moving equipment.
-If you're going to be carrying heavy furniture and boxes, you want to wear sturdy, comfortable shoes that will also serve as protection for your feet.
-Have you ever dropped a television on your foot while wearing sandals?
-You don't want to.
-Also, try to avoid loose, baggy clothing that can get caught on things and trip you up, or cause other injuries.
+If you're going to be carrying heavy furniture and boxes, you want to wear sturdy, comfortable shoes that will also serve as protection for your feet - never wear sandals.

-- Don't carry more than you can handle.
-For your biggest pieces of furniture, make sure you have enough people there to carry it.
-Large sofas and appliances should have at least two people helping to carry the item and an additional person to direct so they avoid obstacles and get the items safely onto the truck.
+For your biggest pieces of furniture, make sure you have enough people to do the heavy lifting.
+Large sofas and kitchen appliances should have at least two people helping to carry the item and an additional person to direct so they avoid obstacles and get the items safely onto the truck.